Home loans show steady uptick scattered across all price ranges, areas

 Morris is being charged as an adult with Criminal Solicitation to Commit Murder.
 He remained in jail with no bond set at press time.
 A mental evaluation has been ordered for him.

-See full story in this week's print or online edition.
+See full story, including comments from the head of the criminal investigation division, in this week's print or online edition.